-In 2020, Acer officially implemented the Recommendations of the Task Force on Climate-related Financial Disclosures issued by the Financial Stability Board of the United Nations to analyze the current status of climate-change-related financial disclosures, identify and quantify climate risks, and publicly disclose the potential financial impact of climate change on Acer and its future response strategies.
-In this section, divided into Governance, Strategy, Risk Management, and Indicators and Goals, we will address the core elements of the TCFD Recommendations.
+Since 2020, Acer has officially implemented the Recommendations of the Task Force on Climate-related Financial Disclosures issued by the Financial Stability Board of the United Nations to analyze the current status of climate-change-related financial disclosures, identify and quantify climate risks, and publicly disclose the potential financial impact of climate change on Acer and its future response strategies.

 Risk Name / Explanation of Impact